ALTERNATIVE METHODS OF INSTRUCTION

 OFF CAMPUS INSTRUCTION

-Navarro College may offer off-campus courses for credit within the state or distance learning courses only with specific prior approval of the Coordinating Board.
-Navarro College must certify to the Coordinating Board that a course offered for credit outside the state meets the Coordinating Board’s academic criteria.
-Navarro College shall include the certification in submitting any other reports required by the Coordinating Board.
+An institution of higher education, including a college district, may offer off-campus courses for credit within the state or distance learning courses only with specific prior approval of the Coordinating Board.
+An institution must certify to the Coordinating Board that a course offered for credit outside the state meets the Coordinating Board’s academic criteria.
+An institution shall include the certification in submitting any other reports required by the Coordinating Board.
+Education Code 61.0512(g)

 Off-Campus Degree or Certificate Program